 So, considering all of these different oven sizes, look at the Wolf countertop as a small oven that you can mix and match with one of these other ranges.
 You may not need a larger-sized range after all, especially if you just need another small Wolf oven but don’t need more burners or other range-top cooking elements.

-The countertop will give you extra energy efficient cooking capacity that is quicker to heat up than a full-sized oven, saving you time and energy if all you need to cook is what will fit inside the countertop oven.
-It’s the perfect “in-between” oven for extra oven capacity between different range sizes or even instead of a 30-inch range and even includes a temperature probe just like the full-sized Wolf ovens, and will still fit quarter sheet pans.
+The Elite Countertop will give you extra energy-efficient cooking capacity that is quicker to heat up than a full-sized oven, saving you time and energy if all you need to cook is what will fit inside the oven.
+It’s the perfect “in-between” oven for extra oven capacity between different range sizes or even instead of a 30-inch range and even includes a temperature probe just like the full-sized ovens, and will still fit quarter sheet pans.

 The Advanced Convection Cooking in the Wolf Gourmet Elite countertop works the same way as a convection oven does in standard-sized ovens.

 A convection fan moves heated air evenly around your oven in a convection oven to prevent cold spots and produce even temperatures throughout the oven.
 This convection fan is located on the right side of the oven.
 When you turn your countertop convection fan on, convection cooking cooks food 20% to 25% faster because the heated air is much more evenly spread around your food, enveloping it in a warm “embrace”.

 When cooking with convection, the rule of thumb is to reduce the oven temperature by 25 degrees Fahrenheit, 14 degrees Celsius or reduce the cooking time by 25% from any standard (non-convection) recipe.

 You’ll have to experiment with your favorite foods to see what works with the convection fan in your Wolf Gourmet countertop convection oven.

-The Elite Countertop Oven is the updated replacement of the original Countertop Oven.
-The original Countertop Oven was introduced to the market in 2014.
+The Elite Countertop is the updated replacement of the original Countertop.
+The original Countertop was introduced to the market in 2014.
 Customers really liked the original Countertop except that it didn’t have an interior light.